 Risk statement Source of risk Strategic question to answer There is a gap in how the public interest is defined/considered in the context of legal costs.
 Costs Lawyers rarely serve consumers directly.
-There is a significant public interest issue at the heart of the costs market, but this may lie less in the protection of consumers and more in dealing with the market failure in legal costs management generally.
-Such a market failure appears to exist as there is no actor, outside the courts, that is currently tasked with ensuring the efficient use of resources to achieve appropriate and proportionate resolution of legal problems.
+There is a significant protection of consumers and more in dealing with the market failure legal costs management generally.
+Such a market failure appears to extend there is no actor, outside the courts, that is currently tasked with ensured the efficient use of resources to achieve appropriate and proportional resolution of legal problems.
 What does promoting the public interest mean in the context of the costs law market?
 The authorisation of Costs Lawyers is not aligned with the public interest.
 If the CLSB regulates primarily to protect consumers, it risks becoming increasingly less relevant to Costs Lawyers, who can work outside the scope of authorisation.
 Yet the regulatory agenda driven by the Legal Services Board, in fulfilment of its remit under the Legal Services Act, is focused on consumer-facing work and addressing unmet legal need.
 This model is misaligned with the public interest problem that needs to be addressed in the costs law market, and thus with impactful regulation of the Costs Lawyer profession.
 What should the role of Costs Lawyers be in the legal market (i.e. what are Costs Lawyers for?) and how can that best be differentiated, through the CLSB's regulatory framework, from the role played by unregulated advisers to promote the public interest?